Cash Flow Management: How To Free Up Your Cash FlowStreamline your Accounts and Improve Cash Flow to get ahead of your competition

 - Overdue B2B invoices: 9 in 10 organisations will experience late payments, and about 1 in 10 invoices will remain unpaid after 90 days.
 Approximately one-quarter of the value of outstanding Accounts Receivables are overdue by more than one month.

 - Average payment delay: Late invoices are typically settled 25-28 days after the due date.
-Interestingly setting short payments terms for B2B customers does not improve their payment behaviour.
+Interestingly setting short payment terms for B2B customers does not improve their payment behaviour.

-Although these factors limit the potential of any business whose working capital is not invested to further grow the business, new technologies coupled with financial reforms set by central banks can facilitate faster adoption of online and mobile B2B payment solutions that businesses can leverage.
+Although these factors limit the potential of any business whose working capital is not invested in growing the business further, new technologies coupled with financial reforms set by central banks can facilitate faster adoption of online and mobile B2B payment solutions that businesses can leverage.

 1. Electronic and automated invoice processes can result in significant savings compared to traditional paper-based processing.
-The digitisation and interoperability of invoices not only helps speed up the distribution of invoices but also their payments through an integrated “Pay Now” button linked to an online payments page.
-By adding integrated “Pay Now” buttons to invoices, automated platforms can facilitate immediate invoice payment, shortening the number of Days Sales Outstanding (DSO) by up to 20%.
-Faster payments improve cash flow and the integrated payment options simplify reconciliation inside your back-office accounting solution.
+The digitisation and interoperability of invoices help speed up the distribution of invoices and their payments through an integrated “Pay Now” button linked to an online payments page.
+By adding integrated “Pay Now” buttons to invoices, automated platforms can facilitate immediate invoice payment, shortening the number of Days of Sales Outstanding (DSO) by up to 20%.
+Faster payments improve cash flow, and the integrated payment options simplify reconciliation inside your back-office accounting solution.

-2. Accounts Receivable (AR) automation enables Finance Departments to get wider visibility of the AR process and ensures a tighter control over the money owed by the business.
+2. Accounts Receivable (AR) automation enables Finance Departments to get broader visibility of the AR process and ensures tighter control over the money the business owes.
 Best practice solutions enable operators to set invoice distribution and reminder/notification rules, take ad hoc credit card and bank account payments, set up direct debits for a recurring invoice, and track/report on customer disputes and notes.

-3. Automating Collections can assist businesses to streamline internal processes and aid in the collection of scheduled and late payments, improvement in customer and staff satisfaction, and visibility of customer activities thereby reducing customer risk.
+3. Automating Collections can assist businesses in streamlining internal processes and collecting scheduled and late payments, improving customer and staff satisfaction and visibility of customer activities, thereby reducing customer risk.